We will be closed on Thursday, November 28, and Friday, November 29, for Thanksgiving. For more details, visit our holiday schedule.

 Reason #4: Inconsistent Bandwidth (The Roundabout Conundrum)

-Roundabouts used as an example of bandwidth in loop network topologyA traffic roundabout can be compared to an industrial network ring.
+Roundabouts used as an example of bandwidth in network loop topologyA traffic roundabout can be compared to an industrial network ring.
 Imagine a standard roundabout with four roads leading to it, each with a traffic inlet and a traffic outlet.
 The roundabout consists of a single, predictable lane all the way around it.
 It’s clear where and how you’re entering the roundabout and where and how you’re exiting it.
 Traffic flows freely and congestion is minimized.

 Now imagine there is a different number of lanes between each of the four inlet and outlet roads.
 There are three between streets A and B. That’s number gets constricted down to one lane between streets B and C. But from street C through street D and back to street A, there are seven lanes.
 Back at street A, we switch back to three lanes.
 How functional is that roundabout going to be?
 Confusion and traffic problems will run rampant because drivers don’t know which lane to get into or out of.